 One of the more bizarre announcements during the Pokémon conference was that of Pokémon Sleep.
 It is being developed by the same creators of the game Magikarp Jump and it is being promoted as a new Pokémon game in the same vein as Pokémon GO.

 Instead of focusing on getting out and walking, this game will measure your sleep patterns and make players “look forward to waking up in the morning.”

 Nintendo also came on stage to announce their new ridiculously named device Pokémon Go Plus+.
 It is supposed to function as a regular Pokémon GO+ device but also creepily read your sleeping movements.
 Niantic also came on stage to state that the new device will also give you in-game rewards for “getting enough sleep.”
 He also noted that a new “sleeping Snorlax” will be found in Pokémon GO.

-A new mobile game called Pokémon Masters was the final announcement.
+A new mobile game called Pokémon Masters was the final announcement for anyone excited to buy it.
 It will feature many of the games’ famous trainers, gym leaders, members of the Elite 4, and even Pokémon Champions of the past.
 However, as stated in a previous article, the developers have stated that they will not shy away from micro-transactions.
 This could mean that you’ll have to dish out some hard cash if you want the likes of Misty on your team.

 Pokémon Masters is set to release some time in 2019.
 It seems like a more typical Pokémon game in regards to battles.